lite-4846/CI-CD-Demo/docs/docs/intro.md

 ## 🛠️ Contributing

 Contributions are welcome.
-You can suggest improvements, report bugs, or enhance existing documentation as the project evolves.
+You can improve, extend, or optimize the pipeline documentation as the project evolves.

 ---

-© IRIS-Instant — Built for reliability and speed.
+© CI/CD Documentation — Built for automation and reliability.